noelkronenberg/reed/README.md

 Semantic Scholar paper recommendations based on Zotero library.

 **Note:** This project is not affiliated with Semantic Scholar.
-By providing your [API key](https://www.semanticscholar.org/product/api#api-key), recommendations provided in the app will be based on the Semantic Scholar [recommendations API](https://api.semanticscholar.org/api-docs/recommendations).
+By providing your [API key](https://www.semanticscholar.org/product/api#api-key), recommendations provided in the app will be based on the public Semantic Scholar [recommendations API](https://api.semanticscholar.org/api-docs/recommendations).

 ## Showcase